gemini-projects/gemini/README.md

 Gemini is a REST framework fully developed in Java (Spring) for automatically generate CRUD REST APIs starting from a simple DSL.

 #### Features:
-* Focuses on Entity and Relations (YES REST API with ER model)
+* Focus on Entity and Relations (REST APIs with ER model)
-* Define POST/PUT/GET/DELETE starting from a flat Entity Definition (no nesting)
+* Define POST/PUT/GET/DELETE starting from a flat Entity Definition (no nesting/complex schema)
-* Automatically handle Data Storage/Foreign Keys/Relations by using persistence drivers (support postgresql)
+* Automatically handle Data Storage/Foreign Keys/Relations by using persistence managers/drivers (support postgresql)
-* Relations are strictly checked and managed via Entity Logical keys
+* Relations are strictly checked and managed by Entity Manager and Logical keys

 For example lets use the Gemini DSL to define....